-In my quest to eat more fresh fish in 2013 – and by that I mean to expand my repertoire of salmon, trout and snapper – I decided to finally make something with tuna.
-This recipes features tuna steaks pan fried in coriander seeds and lime zest brown butter, cumin and paprika sweet onion and red peppers, topped with zesty avocado salsa.
+In my quest to eat more fresh fish this year – and by that I mean to expand my repertoire of salmon – I decided to finally make something with tuna.
+This recipe features tuna steaks pan-fried n coriander seeds and lime zest brown butter (ghee or olive oil can also be used for a Whole30 version), cumin and paprika spiced onions and red peppers, and topped with zesty avocado salsa.

-Safety tuna guide: 1) only buy tuna a couple of times per month, 2) chat to your fishmonger/fish seller and find out the type of tuna they’re selling and where it’s from, 3) educate yourself about the best type of tuna to purchase in your country, 4) make smarter choices when purchasing canned tuna, 5) tell your friends and family to do the same.
+Mini tuna guide: 1) only buy tuna 1-2 times per month, 2) chat to your fishmonger/fish seller and find out the type of tuna they’re selling and where it’s from, 3) educate yourself about the best type of tuna to purchase in your country, 4) make smarter choices when purchasing canned tuna, 5) tell your friends and family to do the same.

 For tuna steaks

-- 1 tsp coriander seeds (coriander seeds powder can also be used)
+- 1 teaspoon coriander seeds (coriander seeds powder can also be used)